MechanicalRabbit/DataKnots.jl/doc/src/overview.md

     6 │ ROBERT K   103272 │
     =#

-Note that this particular output knot has a 2-level hierarchy, and that the top-level, labeled `employee`, is plural.
-This is why the output above is shown with six rows and has the header `employee`.
+This particular output knot has a 2-level hierarchy, where the top level, labeled `employee`, is plural.

     show(as=:shape, @query chicago employee{name, salary})
     #=>